kenkin360/Function.extend/README.md

 I was looking for a better way to write JavaScript as if it were a class-based language.
 Since no existing solution meets both the desired simplicity and feature set, I believe this code currently offers a feasible alternative.

-# Requirements

-1. **Each class must have a constructor.**
-   *(Related — C# Language Specification, §10.11.4)*
-   In Function.extend.js, the constructor must be explicitly declared using the `function` keyword.

-2. **The constructor declaration name shall match the name of the class.**
-   *(Related — C# Language Specification, §10.11.2)*

-3. **Each constructor must invoke its base constructor.**
-   *(Related — C# Language Specification, §10.11.4)*
-   In Function.extend.js, this is typically done via `_['base'].apply(this, arguments)`, or using `.call(...)` for custom arguments.

-4. **A class member declaration shall not have the same name as another member declared in the same access level.**
-   *(Related — C# Language Specification, §10.6.3)*
-   In Function.extend.js, an overridden member replaces the inherited one in the current class context and cannot be accessed once redefined.

-5. **A variable named `_` must be declared and initialized as `this(ConstructorName)` at the beginning of the class body.**

-These requirements are generally consistent with class-based object-oriented languages, except for rule 5, which is specific to the Function.extend model.

 # Getting Started
 The following is a comprehensive example including nested and derived class declaration: